AlanZhang1995/TwoStreamSR/SoSR/README.md

 Train
 ===================
 The only change from ESRGAN to SoSR is the loss function (from MSE to WMSE).
-Since the author provides both training and testing code in https://github.com/xinntao/BasicSR.
+Since the author provides training code in https://github.com/xinntao/BasicSR.
 We only provide our revised parts as reference.

 Test
 ===================